NethermindEth/starknet.go/docs/CONTRIBUTING.md

 # Contributors Guide

 starknet.go is an open-source Golang Library for Cairo written by NethermindEth.
-We welcome all contributions to this repository to help enrich the StarkNet community.
+We welcome all contributions to this repository to help enrich the Starknet community.

 ## How to Contribute